shephertz/App42-Tic-Tac-Toe/README.md

-__Create Game:__ While starting a new game with opponent you have to create a game.
+__Create Game:__ While starting a new game with opponent you have to create a game using our Storage Service API.
  Game creation has been done in AsyncApp42ServiceApi.java

 ```